thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-reference.md

     <dd>Specify the database associated with the account. <i>(Optional)</i></dd>
   </dlentry>
   <dlentry id="snowflake-oauth-client-id">
-      <dt>OAuth</dt>
+      <dt>OAuth Client ID</dt>
       <dd>Enter the OAuth client ID associated with the Snowflake database.</dd>
   </dlentry>
   <dlentry id="snowflake-oauth-client-secret">
-      <dt>OAuth client secret</dt>
+      <dt>OAuth Client Secret</dt>
       <dd>Enter the OAuth client secret associated with the Snowflake database.</dd>
   </dlentry>
 </dl>

 ## Important information about OAuth with Snowflake

-To obtain the OAuth client ID and client secret, you must configure OAuth in Snowflake.
+To obtain the OAuth Client ID and Client Secret, you must configure OAuth in Snowflake.
 For more information, see: [Configure OAuth for a Snowflake connection]({{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-oauth.html).